Jorenar/blog/2023-02-26-gotophobia-harmful.md

 # Error/exception handling & cleanup

-Poster child of using `goto` -- most of the times accepted, often recommended, sometimes even straight up mandated.
+Poster child of using `goto` -- most of the time accepted, often recommended, sometimes even straight up mandated.
 This idiom results in a good quality code, because the operations of the algorithm are _structured_ in a clear order, while errors and other overhead is handled somewhere else, outside the mainline.